-A Seven Day Roguelike is a roguelike created in seven days.
-This means the author stopped writing code one hundred and sixty eight hours after they started writing code.
+7DRL is short for Seven Day Roguelike, which is just a roguelike created in seven days.
+This means the author stopped writing code one hundred and sixty-eight hours after they started writing code.

-Seven Day Roguelikes are, for roguelike authors, what 24 hour comics would be to comic authors. (cf. 24hourcomics.com)
+7DRLs are, for roguelike authors, what 24-hour comics would be to comic authors.

 Is this really the best way to make a great roguelike?

 Probably not.
 However, the short time frame forces the developer to actually plan on finishing.
 Normal roguelike design is open ended.
 One will still be working on the same roguelike years after starting.
 This can become dispiriting, as one may have new ideas that cannot fit inside one's current game.
 A 7DRL is a way to experiment with the genre without fearing creating another life-work.
 After seven days, one can wash one's hands of the roguelike.

 Comic authors are clearly harder core than us wimpy roguelike developers. (:

 Programming isn't an activity that I'd recommend be done in 24-hour marathons.
 Sure, it can be fun.
 But you don't learn much out of it, except maybe that programming with little sleep makes unreadable code.

 Just look at the 1DRL Challenge, December 2011!

 Novel writers clearly have longer attention spans than us easily-distracted roguelike developers. (: